How to Pick Your TV Antenna

 My other favorite TV antenna is the HD Frequency Cable Cutter Aerowave.
 This is a nearly flat metal antenna which you can hang on a wall, and is also made in the U.S. Unlike the Leaf, these already come with a high quality RG6 coax cable, so you don’t need to buy a separate cable for best performance!

-The Aerowave is especially good at picking up VHF stations, denoted by “Hi-V” in the Station Finder.
+The Aerowave is a bit better at picking up VHF stations, denoted by “Hi-V” in the Station Finder.
 If you have a lot of “Hi-V” stations, I would go with the Aerowave antenna.

 Check out the full line of Cable Cutter antennas, including the Aerowave, which I recommend:

-Which should you get?
 I’ve tested the Mohu Leaf and HD Frequency Aerowave extensively and they are the best indoor TV antennas I’ve found.
-Which one is better depends on your particular location and conditions; it’s impossible to say without trying.
+Which one is better depends on your particular location and conditions.

 I would say the Leaf looks nicer, is a bit cheaper, and tends to bring in more channels, but many of those tend to be the higher-numbered foreign-language ones.
 The Cable Cutter Aerowave brings in fewer channels, but gives better reception for VHF channels and lower-numbered channels that most people watch.
 From my testing, it’s a toss-up as to which is better.
 Both are excellent antennas!